Applying for Omicron Delta Epsilon Membership

 To become a member of Omicron Delta Epsilon,

-you must apply for membership through the chapter
+you must be currently enrolled and apply for membership through the chapter

-at your school, and you must fulfill the eligibilty requirements
+at your school, and you must fulfill the eligibility requirements

 set out below.